Relax, explore, have an adventure, or just get inspired. Key West has many memorable things to do on your vacation.

 - Visit museums – There is so much history in Key West, it will be hard to take it all in in one visit.
 But you should try to see at least a few of the island’s museums.
-You can learn about treasure hunting at the Mel Fisher Museum, Ernest Hemingway at his former home, shipwrecking at the Shipwreck Historeum, and many more fascinating aspects of Key West.
+You can learn about treasure hunting at the Mel Fisher Museum, Ernest Hemingway at his former home, shipwrecking at the Shipwreck Historium, and many more fascinating aspects of Key West.
 Visit our Museum page for more information.

-- Take in the Arts – Galleries, public art, plen air painting, and museum shows are abundant in Key West, one of America’s premier artistic communities.
+- Take in the arts – Galleries, public art, plen air painting, and museum shows are abundant in Key West, one of America’s premier artistic communities.

 - Shopping – Funny, whimsical, tropical, and colorful – Key West offers many shops and boutiques filled with eclectic goods.

 - Sunset Celebration – Nightly carnival atmosphere at the docks overlooking the Key West harbor, where performers and crafters display their talents in exchange for your dollars.
 You’ll likely be amused, and you might find the perfect souvenir.
 The sunset rarely fails to impress.